NirantK/nirantk.github.io/content/writing/breaking-into-nlp.md

 +++
-title = "Advice for Breaking into NLP outside Academia" description = "How to form better connections within the community" date = 2021-12-07T00:09:00+05:30 tags = ["career", "niranting"]
+title = "Breaking into NLP for outsiders" description = "How to form better connections within the community" date = 2021-12-07T00:09:00+05:30 tags = ["career", "niranting"]